Planning a Learning Episode

 For example, let’s imagine we are teaching expanding single brackets.
 We start with Structure #1 in mind.

-So, we abandon the We Do and instead embark on some Atomisation where we teach and assess students’ ability to multiply algebraic terms that result in squared terms.
-We then jump into another I Do and We Do that focuses on brackets resulting in a non-linear expansion.
+So, we abandon the We Do and instead embark on some Atomisation, teaching and assessing students’ ability to multiply algebraic terms that result in squared terms in isolation.
+We then jump into another I Do and We Do that uses these atoms when expanding single brackets.
 We essentially move from Structure #1 to Structure #3.

-It also works the other way.
-We start with Lesson Structure #2 or #3.
-But in a We Do, we throw in a variation we planned to cover in a new block of I Do, We Dos.
-If students struggle, then we stick with our original plan.
-However, if the data we can see on their mini-whiteboards shows us that they can cope with this variation, then we can avoid having to teach it explicitly, thus saving time.
+It also works the other way around.
+We start with Lesson Structure #2 or #3, but in a We Do, we throw in a variation we planned to cover in a new block of I Do, We Dos.
+If students struggle, we stick with our original plan.
+However, if the data on their mini-whiteboards shows that they can cope with this variation, we can avoid having to teach it explicitly, thus saving time.

 The importance of the four retrieval opportunities